 Like many of his countrymen, Pietro was one of the “huddled masses yearning to breathe free” who passed through Ellis Island and fell into a life of crime.
-Pietro, though, never had what it took to go far in the Mafia.
-He wasn’t interested in taking orders and made no bones over the fact he valued his own skin over most everybody else’s.
+Pietro never had what it took to go far in the Mafia, though.
+He wasn’t interested in taking orders and made no bones over the fact that he valued his own skin over most everybody else’s.
 He didn’t need the Mafia to make it in this country, anyway.
 Pietro was already accustomed to stealing to survive in Sicily, but in America “people actually had things worth stealing.”
 The young immigrant was soon making a steady living as a pickpocket, house burglar, and occasional mugger when pickings were slim.
 God bless America.

 Pietro’s stories grow even more outrageous after he arrives in New Orleans.
-He says he discovered the Kindred all on his own, and stole the vitae that Embraced him right from his sire’s sleeping lips.
+He says he discovered the Kindred all on his own, and stole the vitae that Embraced him from his sire’s sleeping lips.
 He says his rakish looks and peerless skills captivated the entire Toreador clan, and that they all fought over the right to Embrace him; that’s how Bruno Courtet actually met final death.
-He says he impersonated the artist who won the clan’s Halloween Ball and stole the Embrace meant for them.
+Pietro says he impersonated the artist who won the clan’s Halloween Ball and stole the Embrace meant for them.
 His cousin Veronica, when she’s in angrier moods, says he was an accidental Embrace after Barthélemy Lafon fed on him too deeply.
 It was dumb luck he didn’t become Caitiff and pity that made his sire keep him around.

 He also credits his success, at least partly, to Barthélemy.
 That credit is possibly the only thing he hasn’t tried to steal completely for himself.

 Pietro’s brand of art never won him acclaim among his clan, but they tolerated it, especially when he also proved a fair hand at restoration work (there was a lot of overlap with forgery).
-His sire, a “gentleman scoundrel” who style Pietro greatly admired, possessed extensive criminal holdings and always had another burglary or forgery job for his childe.
+His sire, a “gentleman scoundrel” whose style Pietro greatly admired, possessed extensive criminal holdings and always had another burglary or forgery job for his childe.
 Unlife was good.

 That all changed when Pearl Chastain rose from torpor and made clear she viewed her grandchilde as a low-born poseur of the worst sort; he would need to change a great deal about himself if he were to have any place within their clan and covenant.